mstksg/inCode/copy/entries/io-monad-harmful.md

 represents a boolean or `Integer` represents an integer.

 Saying "the IO monad" is literally the most misleading thing you could possibly say.
-IO in Haskell has nothing to do with monads.
+IO in Haskell has nothing to do with monads.[^seeaside]

+[^seeaside]: See the aside for a qualification.

 How did this idea become so prevalent and pervasive?
 I cannot say!
 But somehow, somewhere, this idea happened, and it is persistent now.
 Please do